mittsq/dodgypilot/readme.md

 This is an extremely dodgy (No FCW and driver can press accelerator) fork of openpilot, optimized for a TSS-P Prius with pedal, use with extreme caution.

 You should use this fork if you are looking forward to getting banned.
+(I sometimes do panda safety changes for fun, these changes aren't usually permanent, uploader is disabled.)

 You should only use this fork on a Toyota/Lexus vehicle as there are stock features being replaced with vehicle specific features.